Axway/mft-convert/content/en/docs/TransferCFT/concepts/about_parallel_transfers/prevent_network_depletion.md

 title: "Network resource depletion prevention (NRDP)"
 linkTitle: "Network resource depletion prevention (NRDP)"
 weight: 270
---- Configuring more network connection than simultaneous file transfers is not always enough to ensure that the MAXTRANS transfers can proceed simultaneously at any given time.
+---Configuring more network connection than simultaneous file transfers is not always enough to ensure that the MAXTRANS transfers can proceed simultaneously at any given time.

 The principal reasons for this are: